avantheka-chinnusamy/whabot/README.md

-# bot to automatically launch and login into a Zoom meeting through WhatsApp where the Zoom invitation/ login details are forwarded to a sanbox greated through twilio which webhoks the data to a local host url exposed to the global network Vortex.
+# Python bot to automatically launch and login into a Zoom meeting through WhatsApp where the Zoom invitation/ login details are forwarded to a sanbox created through Twilio which webhooks the data to a local host url exposed to the internet through Vortex.
 My first project.